RossiFire/next-seo-starter/README.md

 ```
 Also, add an _.env_ file, setting at least **NEXT_PUBLIC_BASE_URL="http://localhost:3000"** since this variable is already used in some files

+Now you're ready to go! 🎆🎆

 ## Metadata setup
-You can find the root metadata in the app layout
+The app layout contains root metadata, used across the application

 ```typescript
 // app/layout.tsx